Promoting systemic change locally and legislatively

 WILC’s Systems Advocacy Program engages in educational and outreach activities designed to promote and create systems change in local, state and national policies to improve the quality of life for people with disabilities.

-WILC’s SSAN Team advocates for individual consumers in Westchester and Putnam Counties in the areas of accessible voting, employment, accessible and affordable housing, and ADA access violations.
+WILC’s SSAN Team helps consumers in Westchester and Putnam Counties understand their rights when facing discrimination in the areas of housing, employment, voting ADA access violations.

 WILC’S SSAN Team advocates for the full inclusion of persons with disabilities in all areas of community living by participating in public hearings, advisory committees, city council meetings, and other forums where public policy is being debated.